spoofzu/DeepViolet/README.md

 ## Acknowledgements

 This tool implements ideas, code, and takes inspiration from other projects and leaders like: Qualys SSL Labs and Ivan Ristić, OpenSSL, and Oracle's Java Security Team.
-Many thanks for around negotiating TLS/SSL handshakes and cipher suite handling adapted from code examples by Thomas Pornin.
+Many thanks negotiating TLS/SSL handshakes and ciphersuite handling adapted from code examples by Thomas Pornin.

 ## More Information?